Notify me

 Old UnconstrainedTime watch logo

-Coming back to the project recently, I wanted to change the logo, feeling that it needed something stronger, and a design which expressed the obvious creativity of the brand more directly.
+Coming back to the project recently, I wanted to change the logo, feeling that it needed something stronger, and a design which expressed the artistic focus of the brand more directly.

 I experimented with some options, liking the use of brush strokes to represent the free-form creative nature and uniqueness of the brand.
-I eventually settled on our current logo, using a couple of my own painted brush-strokes for the “T” working with the simple precision of the letter “U”, with serifs from one of the free font alternatives to Times New Roman, which I welded to the top ends of the “U” shape.
+I eventually settled on our current logo, using a couple of painted brush-strokes for the “T” in combination with the simple typographic precision of the letter “U”, with serifs from one of the free fonts similar to Times New Roman which I welded to the top ends of the simple “U” shape.

-Also, like most artists, I tend to distort objects slightly, according to my own body shape, which is tall and thin.
-So after I’d made the initial version, I saw that I needed to make it a little shorter and fatter, for more ideal aesthetic balance.
+Also, like most artists, I tend to distort objects slightly according to my own body shape which is tall and thin.
+So after I’d made the initial version, I saw that I needed to make it a little shorter and fatter, for a more ideal aesthetic balance.

-I created our logo in Inkscape (which is free open-source software) . . . for those new to graphic design, a logo should always be defined in a vector format, so that it can be scaled to any size without losing any degree of quality.
+I created our logo in Inkscape (which is free open-source vector software) . . . for those new to graphic design, a logo should always be defined in a vector format (not bitmap), so that it can be scaled to any size without losing quality.

 I decided to trademark the logo as just the shape (registering a separate trademark for the business name), without any colour, so I could use it in any colour as needed . . .
-I knew I wanted to be able to use it in either black or white, to make it easy to overlay on various coloured backgrounds, and, at the time of writing this article, I’ve not used it in any other colours, although I have added a subtle drop-shadow for some uses, especially where it might be seen at a relatively large size:
+I knew I wanted to be able to use it in either black or white, to make it easy to overlay on various coloured backgrounds.
+At the time of writing this article I’ve not used it in any other colours, although I have added a subtle drop-shadow for some uses, especially where it might be seen at a relatively large size:

 If you find our watches interesting . . .